pparacch/DataSciencePosts/buildingDataVisualizationTools_part_02.md

 ### Scales

-Another important component in `ggplot2` if the __scale__ component.
-The __scale__ component allows to customize the axis and legends on plots.

-Scales are normally automatically managed by `ggplot2` but sometimes we want to have more control in order to optimize our plot. `ggplot2` provides a number of different scale functions that can be used for this purpose, those functions follow the pattern below
+Another important component in `ggplot2` is the __scale__ component.
+The __scale__ component allows to customize the axis and legends information on plots. __Scales are normally automatically managed by `ggplot2`__ but sometimes more control is needed in order to optimize our plot. `ggplot2` provides a number of different scale functions that can be used for this purpose, those functions follow the following naming-pattern

 ```
 # Pseudo-code